tvandame/back-end-developer-interview-questions/README.md

 8. When do you optimize your code?
 9. If you could master one technology this year what would it be?
 10. Explain the importance of standards and standards bodies.
-11. Explain MVC, HMVC, his differences, goals and cons.
-What did you learn/know about agile methodology?
+11. Explain MVC, HMVC, the differences, goals and cons.
+12. What did you learn/know about agile methodology?
-12. Do you prefer to work on a team or alone?
+13. Do you prefer to work on a team or alone?
-13. What's the biggest problem faced on your projects and how did you solve it?
+14. What's the biggest problem faced on your projects and how did you solve it?
-14. How you contribute to the open source community (Github, Bitbucket, IRC, forums)?
+15. How you contribute to the open source community (Github, Bitbucket, IRC, forums)?

 **[[⬆]](#toc) return to Table of Contents**

 ###<a name="dpspecific">Design Pattern Specific Questions</a>

 * <a name="mvcspecific">MVC</a>
     * Question: In the MVC design pattern what's M stands for? **Answer: M stands for Model, it is the data and data-management of the application.**
 * <a name="mvvmspecific">MVVM</a>
 * <a name="repospecific">Repository</a>
 * <a name="dispecific">Dependency Injection</a>
 * <a name="vspecific">Visitor</a>
     * The classes and/or objects participating in this pattern are? **Answer: Visitor, ConcreteVisitor, Element, ConcreteElement, ObjectStructure**

 **[[⬆]](#toc) return to Table of Contents**